 In my understanding, the third-party developers are not the ones to blame.
 It’s Android that doesn’t offer a simpler and more centralized way to replace the native notification system.
 Maybe because developers were not supposed to?
 But then, given that these apps have existed for years, why didn’t Google lock the current loopholes long ago?

 The bottom line is that I left iOS in disappointment, and I ended up with the most important component of my workflow so incredibly unstable that I have to constantly check if it’s working.
-And it’s a shame, really, because NiLS (along with some of its competitors) offers me something that iOS never did: a notification preview with an arbitrary number of lines (up to 10, or unlimited).
+And it’s a shame, really, because Floatify (along with some of its competitors) offers me something that iOS never did: a notification preview with an arbitrary number of lines.
 This is a huge benefit because the bigger the preview, the easier is to perform that triage that is critical when operating at scale.
-Moreover, NiLS allows me to act on the notifications right from the lock screen.
+Moreover, Floatify allows me to act on the notifications right from the lock screen in a way that is less awkward than on iOS (a tap or swipe on Android, rather than a 3D touch on iOS).
 I can instantaneously delete the unwanted emails and messages if I am inclined to do so.

-(note that the article mentions Android Marshmallows, but the situation gets worse in Android Nougat)
+(note that the article mentions Android Marshmallows, but the situation apparently gets worse in Android Nougat)

 Morever, I still wouldn’t have the notifications displayed (not grouped!) per app, as iOS used to do up to version 10.
 I couldn’t find an app that displays both individual notifications and organizes them per-app.
 Nonetheless, the multi-line preview is so valuable that I would stick to Android just because of it.